openquantumhardware/qick/README.md

 It consists of:
 * Firmware for the ZCU111 RFSoC evaluation board.
-* A python package `qick-lib` for interfacing with the QICK
+* A Python package `qick-lib` for interfacing with the QICK
+* A quick start guide for setting up your board and running a Jupyter notebook example
 * Jupyter notebook examples demonstrating usage

 Note: The firmware and software here is still very much a work in progress.
 This is an alpha release.
 We strive to be consistent with the APIs but can not guarantee backwards compatibility.